f4js3il/spring-Eureka/README.md

 # spring-Eureka

-Example for Spring-boot Eureka Client and Server
+Example for Spring-boot Eureka Client and Server and gateway